 Cough in children may arise from causes anywhere along the airway, from the nose to the alveoli.
 Cough is a nonspecific reaction to irritation anywhere from the pharynx to the lungs.
 Childhood coughing is a common problem that can cause anxiety in parents.
-There are important differences from adult cough in terms of likely causes and management guidelines.

-These guidelines are based on the natural history of the most common cause of acute cough, upper respiratory tract infections.
 Studies suggest that in 90% of children with acute upper respiratory tract infections, the cough has settled within 25 days.

 Common causes in primary care